Nintedanib: Idiopathic pulmonary fibrosis

-Nintedanib was approved for idiopathic pulmonary fibrosis on 15 October 2014, by the United States Food and Drug Administration (FDA), and received a positive opinion from the European Medicines Agency on 20 November 2014, being approved in the European Union in January 2015.
+Nintedanib was approved for idiopathic pulmonary fibrosis on 15 October 2014, by the United States Food and Drug Administration (FDA), and received a positive opinion from the European Medicines Agency in November 2014, being approved in the European Union in January 2015.
 It is also approved in Canada, Japan, Switzerland, and other countries.

 Two replicate randomized clinical trials evaluated the efficacy and safety of nintedanib for the treatment of idiopathic pulmonary fibrosis.
 The primary endpoint of the study was the effect on lung function, measured by forced vital capacity.
 In total, 1066 patients were treated with either 150 mg nintedanib or placebo and evaluated after 52 weeks.
 At the end of the observation period, nintedanib reduced the decline of forced vital capacity.
 In the study, diarrhoea was the most common adverse event and was higher in the nintedanib group compared to the placebo group.

 Nintedanib was granted orphan drug designation in the US by the FDA for the treatment of idiopathic pulmonary fibrosis in June 2011 until 15 October 2021.